barryclark/jekyll-now/_posts/2015-11-24-family_tree_age_statistics_ii.md

 css: /css/c3.css
 ---

 A line / spline chart of the average and median ages per birth year...
-Showing no corrolation :(.
+Showing no corrolation :cry:.

 {% include meanMedianAges.html %}